 Jenny Higham, Non-Executive Director

-Jenny Higham is Principal at St. George’s, University of London.
+Jenny Higham is Vice Chancellor at St. George’s, University of London.
 She previously had senior roles at Imperial College and the Lee Kong Chian School of Medicine in Singapore.
 In addition to managerial roles, she continues clinical practice.
 She has been named “Mentor of the Year” at the Women of the Future Awards, been awarded a President and Rector’s Award for Outstanding Contribution to Teaching Excellence and the Imperial College Medal for outstanding leadership.

 Peter Kane, Non-Executive Director